 The Story of Six

-Since the Six-Word Memoir® debuted as a project of SMITH Magazine, nearly 1 million short stories have been shared on Six-Word Memoirs and its younger cousin, SMITH Teens.
+Since the Six-Word Memoir® debuted as a project of SMITH Magazine in November 2006, nearly 1 million short stories have been shared on Six-Word Memoirs and its younger cousin, SMITH Teens.
 In classrooms and boardrooms, churches and synagogues, veterans’ groups and across the dinner table, Six-Word Memoirs have become a powerful tool to catalyze conversation, spark imagination or break the ice.

 Six in the News